 Policy Number: 108

-Prohibiting unlawful retaliation against employees as a consequence of good faith actions in the reporting of, or the participation in an investigation pertaining to, allegations of wrongdoing.
+Prohibiting unlawful retaliation against employees, students and trainees (residents and fellows) as a consequence of good faith actions in the reporting of, or the participation in an investigation pertaining to, allegations of wrongdoing.

 - Date Reviewed: